openshift-pipelines/pipelines-as-code/README.md

 ### Github configuration

-To setup Pipelines as Code on GitHUB you need a GitHUB Apps created.
+To setup Pipelines as Code on Github, you need to have a Github App created.

 You need the Webhook of the app pointing to your Ingress endpoint which would then go to the triggers enventlistenner/service.